pengfei99/doc_center/docs/hadoop/compilation/win/compile_hadoop_in_win10.md

 hadoop does provide a docker file for building hadoop in windows.
 You can find the origin [DockerFile](https://github.com/apache/hadoop/blob/trunk/dev-support/docker/Dockerfile_windows_10).

+We need to do many modification for the docker file to work properly.
 ```shell
 FROM mcr.microsoft.com/windows:ltsc2019